 - A nice discussion of the group of isometries of Euclidean plane can be found in G. Jones, Algebra and Geometry, Lecture notes (Section 1).
-(The notes are available on DUO, see "Other Resources" section). - Discussion of the geometric constructions and constructibility of various geometric objects can be found in - G. Jones, Algebra and Geometry, Lecture notes (Section 8).
-(The notes are available on DUO, see "Other Resources" section). - More detailed discussion of Euclidean isometries can be found here: N. Peyerimhoff, Geometry III/IV, Lecture notes (Section 1). - To read more about the role of reflections for $Isom(E^2)$, look at O. Viro, Defining relations for reflections I, arXiv:1405.1460v1. - The following book (Section 1) provides an introduction to group actions: T. K. Carne, Geometry and groups.
+(The notes are available on ULTRA, see "Other Resources" section). - Discussion of the geometric constructions and constructibility of various geometric objects can be found in - G. Jones, Algebra and Geometry, Lecture notes (Section 8).
+(The notes are available on ULTRA, see "Other Resources" section). - More detailed discussion of Euclidean isometries can be found here: N. Peyerimhoff, Geometry III/IV, Lecture notes (Section 1). - To read more about the role of reflections for $Isom(E^2)$, look at O. Viro, Defining relations for reflections I, arXiv:1405.1460v1. - The following book (Section 1) provides an introduction to group actions: T. K. Carne, Geometry and groups.
 Also, one can find here a detailed discussion of the group of Euclidean isometries (Sections 2-4) as well as many other topics. - Another source concerning groups actions: A. B Sossinsky, Geometries, Providence, RI: American Mathematical Soc.
 2012.
 One can find the book in the library, see also Section 1.3 (pp.9-11) here.
 Section 2.7 (pp.26-27) of the same source introduces group presentations and gives many examples. - Exposition of 3-dimensional Euclidean Geometry can be found in Chapter 1 of Kiselev's Geometry, Book II.
 Stereometry.
-(Adopted from Russian by Alexader Givental).

-(The book is not easily reachable at the moment.
-You can find a reference to - (The book is not easily reachable at the moment.
+(Adopted from Russian by Alexader Givental). - (The book is not easily reachable at the moment.
 You can find a reference to Amazon on Giventhal's homepage.
 I should probably order the book for our library...
-Please, tell me if you are interested in this book). - Webpages, etc: - Cut-the-knot portal by Alexander Bogomolny. - Drawing a Circle with a Framing Square and 2 Nails.
+Please, tell me if you are interested in this book). - Webpages, etc: - Cut-the-knot portal by Alexander Bogomolny. - Drawing a Circle with a Framing Square and 2 Nails. - One can find some (artistic) tilings of Euclidean plane produced M. C. Escher here, on Escher's official website.